 He also was in charge of an operations support center coordinating training and worldwide deployments for reserve units which prepared him for his follow-on assignment that included coordinating activities of SEAL reserves units throughout the eastern US at Naval Special Warfare (NSW) Group TWO in Norfolk VA.

-He also participated in a nation-wide multi-agency law enforcement investigation Operation Long Fuse that resulted in the arrests & prosecutions of several military personnel involved in the theft of sensitive military equipment throughout the US.
-In 1998, he was selected as the National Junior Officer of the Year by the Association of the US Navy (AUSN)
+In 1997, he also participated in a nation-wide multi-agency law enforcement investigation Operation Long Fuse that resulted in the arrests & prosecutions of several military personnel involved in the theft of sensitive military equipment throughout the US.

 While assigned to Group TWO, and at the age of 41, he volunteered to attend Army Ranger School (class 11-00) at Ft.
 Benning GA.
 Ranger School is considered one of the best small unit infantry combat leadership courses in the world, and one of the most difficult to complete.
-Army Rangers are famous for many combat successes most notably during WWII on D-Day climbing the cliffs at Normandy to defeat heavily-defended, critical enemy positions aimed at stopping the American beach landings.
-Ranger school primarily trains infantry small unit leaders to be top tactics instructors & better leaders back at their infantry units.
-(Note: Although all Rangers must graduate Ranger School, the large majority of Ranger School graduates do not serve as Rangers in Ranger battalions.)

 (Note: Many Army schools allow students from other branches of the military besides the Army.
 Regarding age, the average age for Ranger students is 22 & almost no students start or complete